 - A "salaried" employee is a full-time employee who is paid a monthly wage. - An "hourly" employee is a part-time employee who is paid an hourly wage. - A permanent employee, either salaried or hourly, is an employee who occupies an established position or positions and who has successfully completed the three-month probationary period. - A probationary employee is an employee who occupies an established position and who has not completed the three-month probationary period. - A temporary employee, either salaried or hourly, is an employee who occupies an established position on a temporary basis. - A casual employee is employed in a position where the hours worked are on an as-required basis.
+To maintain casual employee status, at least one shift must be worked every six months.

-Created: 1991
+Created: 1991 Reviewed: Jan 2023 Jan 2023 Revised:

-Reviewed: June 2020

-Revised: June 2020